yraffah/yraffah.github.io/_posts/2014-05-10-migrating-to-jekyll.md

 6. <s>Support for Twitter Cards</s>
 7. Tweet a post
 8. Fix imported posts
+9. Fix header links (About, and Contact) layout

 Got some suggestions?
 Feel free to tweet it over to [@Yraffah](http://twitter.com/yraffah "Yousef Raffa")